ykrx/offensive-security/final-writeup/STACK-The-Flags-writeup.md

 ## Target

-The target is `157.245.52.169:32757`, which when navigated to, presents me with a simple web app that executes Python templates:
+The target is `157.245.52.169:32757`, which seems to serve a simple web app that executes Python templates:

 ![](./images/Pasted%20image%2020221203010534.png)